2019–20 FA Cup: Third round proper

 The draw for the third round proper was held on 2 December 2019.
-The 20 second round winners joined the 20 Premier League and 24 EFL Championship clubs in 32 ties to be played across the weekend of 4–6 January 2020.
+The 20 second round winners joined the 20 Premier League and 24 EFL Championship clubs in 32 ties played across the weekend of 4–6 January 2020.
 This round included two teams from level 5, AFC Fylde and Hartlepool United, who were the lowest-ranked teams still in the competition.

 All thirty-two matches kicked off one minute late to encourage fans to take one minute to think about their mental health, and to broadcast a film narrated by FA president Prince William about this issue.